deathworlders/online/content/books/deathworlders/chapter-25-where-we-stand.md

 B nodded, and hit the comms again.
 “HMS *Caledonia* I say again: Sierra Oscar Romeo One Zero Seven STARFALL flying November Charlie, operational objectives achieved, we are at the rendezvous point.
 Come back, over.”

 They strained to listen.
-A few trillion photons, some portion of which had been traversing the endless night since the cooling of the early universe, reached their journey’s end in *Negotiable Curiosity*’s communications sensor array as an unregarded quiet hiss.
+A few trillion photons, some portion of which had been traversing the endless night since the cooling of the early universe, reached their journey’s end in *Negotiable Curiosity’s* communications sensor array as an unregarded quiet hiss.

 “...What’s our contingency for *Caledonia* being a no-show?”
 Akiyama asked, quietly.